Aleph-Alpha/intelligence-layer-sdk/styleguide.md

 class ExampleTaskOutput(BaseModel):
+    """Some documentation should go here as well."""
     some_result: str

 class ExampleTask(Task[ExampleTaskInput, ExampleTaskOutput]):
+    """Even more fun documentation."""
     # 2) As constants:
     # - Makes it clear that these exact parameters are required for the `Task` or at least are central to it.
     # - Sends a clear signal that these parameters should not be touched.